 (a) 85 % for the less developed regions;

-(b) 70% for transition regions that were classified as less developed regions in the 2014-2020 programming period;
+(b) 70% for transition regions that were classified as less developed regions for the 2014-2020 period;

-(c) 60 % for the transition regions
+(c) 60 % for the transition regions;

-(d) 50 % for more developed regions that were transition regions or had a GDP per capita below 100 % for the period 2014-2020;
+(d) 50 % for more developed regions that were classified as transition regions or had a GDP per capita below 100 % for the 2014-2020 period;

 (e) 40 % for the more developed regions.

-The co-financing rates set out under point (a) shall also apply to the outermost regions, including the additional allocation for the outermost regions.
+The co-financing rates set out under point (a) of the first subparagraph shall also apply to the outermost regions, including the additional allocation for the outermost regions.

 The co-financing rate for the Cohesion Fund at the level of each priority shall not be higher than 85 %.